sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/monitoring
 ```

-> IMPORTANT: RBAC must be enabled for the monitoring stacks to be working properly.
+> IMPORTANT: RBAC must be enabled for the monitoring stack to be working properly.

-### Non-privileged
+### Non-privileged monitoring

-To deploy the non-privileged version of the Sourcegraph Monitoring Stacks:
+If RBAC is not enabled in your cluster, you can replace the monitoring component with the non-privileged Sourcegraph monitoring component that has all RBAC resources removed:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml